kyma-project/api-gateway/docs/user/expose-workloads/extAuth/README.md

 With this setup, a request is processed as follows:
 1. A client sends an HTTP request with a JWT to the exposed hostname, which enters the cluster through the Istio Ingress Gateway.
 2. Istio Ingress Gateway routs the request to the Service based on the APIRule configuration.
-3. The Istio sidecar proxy running next to your workload calls the configured external authorization provider.
+3. The Istio proxy next to your application sends the authorization request to the configured external authorization provider.
-  - If the token is valid and passes any configured checks, the proxy forwards the request to the Service.
-  - If the token is missing or invalid, the proxy rejects the request and it never reaches the Service.
+4. If the external authorization provider allows the request, the Istio proxy forwards the request to the application.
+If the external authorization provider denies the request, the request does not reach the application.

 ## Minimal Configuration